Phaeng Waterfall Hike Koh Phangan – My 2025 Trail Guide

 Table of Contents

-Koh Phangan has many beautiful waterfalls, but my absolute favorite is the Phaeng Waterfall, which I visit every week.
+Koh Phangan has many beautiful waterfalls, but one of my absolute favorites is the Phaeng Waterfall.
 It’s not only the tallest waterfall on the island but also a multi-level one with cascades you can explore on different hikes.

 History of Phaeng Waterfall in Koh Phangan